tomas-fryza/vhdl-course/lab2-logic/README.md

    report "Stimulus process started";
    ```

-An assertion statement checks that a specified condition is true and reports an error if it is not.
-It is combined with a report statement as follows:
+An **assertion statement** checks that a specified condition is true and reports an error if it is not.
+It can be combined with a report statement as follows:

    ```vhdl
    assert (<condition>)